OctopyID/L3D/README.md

 L3D stands for Laravel Domain-Driven Design

+> [!CAUTION]
+> This package is in very slow development and is very far from what is expected, do not use it in production.

 ## Security

 If you discover any security related issues, please email [bug@octopy.dev](mailto:bug@octopy.dev) instead of using the issue